jaxbot/club/_src/workshops/08-intro-web-development.md

 `footer` - All we're doing here is adding a top margin which is pushing the footer `32px` away from the rest of the content.

+Save your file, and refresh your browser tab.

 ![alt text](http://puu.sh/l26RS/9b0a9ecfe5.png "Styled KH workshop website")

 Congratulate yourself once more, as you've now styled your first web page!
 Isn't it pretty?
 You may notice that the button *still* doesn't do anything when clicked.
 Let's take care of that...

-# JavaScript <small>No long form here!</small>
+# JavaScript <small>(JS)</small>
-JavaScript (commonly referred to as JS and will be referred to as JS from this point) is a high-level, interpreted, and object-oriented programming language.
-All modern web browsers support JS and almost all websites on the Internet utilize it.
-JS is run on the client side of a web page/application and is used to program how elements or even entire web pages react when certain events happen.
-JS can also be used in many [non-browser based environments](https://nodejs.org/en/).
+JavaScript (commonly referred to as JS) is a high-level, interpreted, and object-oriented programming language.
+All modern web browsers support JavaScript and almost all websites on the Internet utilize it.
+JavaScript is run on the client side of a web page/application and is used to program how elements or even entire web pages react when certain events happen.
+JavaScript can also be used in many [non-browser based environments](https://nodejs.org/en/).

-We're going to use JS to make the button on our web page display a message when clicked!
+We're going to use JavaScript to make the button on our web page display a message when clicked!

 We need to add one more bit of HTML to our document before really beginning.
 So, insert this tag before the closing `<body>` tag in our HTML: